bullet-db/bullet-db.github.io/docs/quick-start.md

 #### Step 3: Launch Storm components

 Launch each of the following components, in order and wait for the commands to go through.
-You will see a JVM being launched:
+You may have to do these one at a time.
+You will see a JVM being launched for each one.

 ```bash
 storm dev-zookeeper &